japandotorg/shinku/docs/cog.rst

     def setup(bot: commands.Bot):
         bot.add_cog(CustomDebugCog(bot=bot))

-This example would give you a cog that includes the ``jsk`` command, the core task system, and the Python commands, but nothing else.
+This example would give you a cog that includes the ``shin`` command, the core task system, and the Python commands, but nothing else.

 Using this system, you can selectively include or exclude features you want on your custom Cogs.